connieliu0/gsoc-2020__p5-showcase/June10/showcase_documentation.md

 3. In index.hbs, add in a reference to the new handlebars file for that creator, do this in either div class="left-column" or div class = "right-column", the reference consists of an image, description, and title as seen by the html code below.
 Replace all the parts that say creator name with creator's first and last name in the structure "firstname-lastname", **for example** for someone named John Smith it would be project-john-smith.

-The new entry as seen below:
+The general code for a new entry is seen below:
 ```
 <div>
 <h3 class="title"><a href="./featuring/creatorname.html">{{#i18n "project-creatorname"}}{{/i18n}}</a></h3>